Oh no, it’s a Flea!!

 What to do if You Suspect Fleas

 The first thing you’ll want to do is look for fleas on your pet.
 On dogs, look near the end of the tail and groin area.
 On cats, look on the head or neck.
-You can also use a flea comb and comb the hair in those areas; flea combs have tines placed close together so the flea will get caught on the tines and get combed off the body (you will see them on the comb).
+You can also use a flea comb and comb the hair in those areas.
+Flea combs have tines placed close together so the flea will get caught on the tines and be combed off the body (you will see them in the comb).

-Common places to look for fleas are on carpets or rugs (especially where your pet likes to hang out), upholstered furniture, and inside your pet’s crate or bed.
-It can be helpful to have a pest infestation specialist come out to inspect these areas; fleas like to hide and a trained eye will be more likely to find them.
+Common places to look for fleas are on carpets or area rugs (especially where your pet likes to hang out), upholstered furniture, and inside your pet’s crate or bed.
+It can be helpful to have a pest infestation specialist come out to inspect these areas.
+Fleas like to hide and a trained eye will be more likely to find them.